travigd/documentation/server/3.3.0/index.md

 The Event Store runs as a server, to which clients can connect either over HTTP or using one of the client APIs.
 Both the open source, and commercial versions, can be run as either a single node, or a highly available cluster of nodes.

 The [open source version of Event Store](https://geteventstore.com/downloads) is distributed as a console application.
-There are separate distributions for Windows on .NET and Linux/OS X on Mono.
+There are separate distributions for Windows on .NET and Linux/macOS on Mono.

 ## Running the Open Source version